BirdChair/crypto-fraud/README.md

-## Potential (Not so potential anymore, lol) cases of fraud in crypto
+## Fraud and expected fraud in crypto

 - Daily trading volume of Bitcoin USDT Futures on Binance is multiple times bigger than FTX USD perpetual contract.